DoTheEvo/XCPng-basics/README.md

     and some win VM that would be only connected to the opnsense LAN side.. and it also just straight up worked, no complicated menus and options, no spending time reading or googling.
   * Tried **snaphots** and it was simple.
-Though if one makes snapshot with memory the VM is paused during snapshotting.
+Though they are simple in all hypervisors I guess.
   * Tried **to backup a VM** to a network share and it seemed ok, also **rolling snapshots** just worked with simple scheduling.
     Though in backups there are more options and menus and terms that will